3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 If you get “error: failed to push some refs to 'https://…….” on your first autocommit edit the `Autocommit.sh` file:

-In Push config section at the very bottom replace the last line where it say `git push origin $branch` with
+In Push config section at the very bottom replace the last line where it says `git push origin $branch` with
 ```
 git push origin HEAD:main
 ```